Founder & Director

-As the founding director of Carpe Diem Arts, Busy continues to facilitate workshops, community dances, and song gatherings, summer arts and French immersion camps, along with visual, literary and performing arts retreats and residencies -- both on Maryland's Eastern Shore and in the DC area.
-Monthly public events in Silver Spring, Maryland include the Revels-Carpe Diem Community Sing (21st of every month) and the Silver Spring Community Dance (2nd Thursdays), as well as the Jump Start with the Arts "Family Fun Night Out" series on the 1st Thursday of the month.
+As the founding director of Carpe Diem Arts, Busy facilitates after-school programs, workshops, community dances, and song gatherings, French and Spanish immersion camps, Ukes-on-the-Move classes and concerts, outreach to special needs facilities, correctional institutions, senior centers and care facilities, and co-presents the Free Minds Write Night in Takoma, DC -- along with visual, literary and performing arts retreats and residencies, both on Maryland's Eastern Shore and in the DC area.
+Monthly public events in Silver Spring, Maryland include the Carpe Diem-Revels Community Sing (21st of every month) and the Silver Spring Community Dance (2nd Thursdays), as well as Jump Start with the Arts "Family Fun Night Out" series at El Golfo on the 1st Thursday of the month.

-In 2011, Busy started the AIRF-Carpe Diem Youth ArtBeat Summer Week and after-school program.
-Carpe Diem Arts is currently partnered with AIRF, CPDC (Community Preservation and Development Corporation), the Collaboration Council and others in facilitating the African Arts Culture and Education (ACE) Academy project.
+Carpe Diem Arts is currently partnered with AIRF, CPDC (Community Preservation and Development Corporation), DaVinci's Notebook, Sharp Insight, and others in facilitating the ACE (African Arts Culture and Education) Academy project.

 Youth ArtBeat Project Director, Teaching Artist, Co-Director of Summer Arts and Language Immersion Camps